tuetschek/ratpred/USAGE.md

 Installation
 ------------

-RatPred requires Python 2.7 to work.

-* TODO needed libraries
+RatPred requires Python 2.7 and [TGen](https://github.com/UFAL-DSG/tgen) to work.
+TGen must be installed in [Revision f5639b1](https://github.com/UFAL-DSG/tgen/tree/f5639b1eda2aee37fc3a452e8fbe577af7a8cfd1) for the current version of RatPred to work (you can [download it as a ZIP](https://github.com/UFAL-DSG/tgen/archive/f5639b1eda2aee37fc3a452e8fbe577af7a8cfd1.zip) instead of cloning TGen).
+We recommend using a [virtualenv](https://virtualenv.pypa.io/en/stable/) for installation.

 Usage